 5) Do a leaf craft: Want to create a souvenir of your adventure?
 Bring a large hardbound book and a roll of wax or parchment paper.
 Collect a few leaves of different shapes and sizes, press them between two sheets of paper and tuck them in the book to keep them safe.
 When you get home, place the leaves between two pieces of white paper, rub with a crayon and you’re done!

-Be sure to stay on the trails you encounter and share with us any other tips you have on taking a fall hike!
+Be sure to stay on the trails and share with us any other tips you have on taking a fall hike!